retrogeek46/snipshare/README.md

 - The snippet should be visible in your device now.
   <p align="center"><img src="app/Resources/snippet%20in%20device.jpg" width="200"/></p>

+## Development
+- Clone this repo
+- Install npm packages with `npm i`
+- Start server with `npm start`

 ## Attributions
 <div><a href="https://www.flaticon.com/free-icon/cut-paper_4225062">Icon</a> made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>